 A student dismissed from Kuyper College for academic or behavioral reasons may apply for readmission after one semester.
-These students must also include a written explanation of their plan to improve their academic success.
+These students must also include a written explanation of their plan to improve their academic success and/or adjust behavior to fit within the expectations of the college.
 The Admissions Committee will determine eligibility for readmission, which depends on the individual's ability to demonstrate general aptitude for college work as well as improvement in overall attitude and basic goals as noted in the readmission application.